edysfy/Group_website/sysImp.md

       }
   }
   ```
 We have a function getGeoPostData() in the Post Service, when this is called it sends a GET request to our API to retrieve the data.
-Once the data arrives, we convert each datatype into a GeoJson object as described above, and push it to the 'geoPost' array stored in the service.
-We pass the relevant data through the GeoJson constructor.
+Once the data arrives, we convert each data into a GeoJson object as described above (by passing the relevant data through the GeoJson constructor), and push it to the 'geoPost' array stored in the service.
 Once this is complete, we have a Behaviour Subject called 'geoPostSubject', this maintains the state of the 'geoPost' array.
 It can return Observables, meaning other components in the application can subscribe to it and trigger functions when there is a change of state.
 We called the 'next' method on this 'geoPostSubject' and pass in the 'geoPost' array to update the state with the data from the backend.
 We also need a check.
 We only push data from the backend into the service if the 'geoPost' array length doesn't equal the array coming in from the back end.
 As this function, can be called multiple times by the Mapbox component, if this check wasn't in place it will render duplicate data.
 Once, we update the state we return 'geoPostSubject.asObservable()'.

 This service is injected into the Mapbox component.
 When the component is initialized, it calls map.init(), which initializes the map as per our specifications.
 We then call the map.on('load').
 This is a function that allows us to manipulate the map when the event 'load' is triggered.
 ```js